socialimpactlab/socialimpactlab.github.io/_posts/2014-12-31-what-i-meant-to-say-at-ny-techsalon.markdown

 date:   2014-12-31 15:45:00
 categories: blog
 author: Laura Walker Hudson
 excerpt: "Welcome to a new blog post series, in which we post a rough account of what we said at events and on panels, based on our notes.
-The probability that the text makes more sense than the spoken word did, and includes fewer bad jokes, is high."
+The probability that the text makes more sense than the spoken word did&mdash;and includes fewer bad jokes&mdash;is high."
 ---
 *Welcome to a new blog post series, in which we post a rough account of what we said at events and on panels, based on our notes.
-The probability that the text makes more sense than the spoken word did, and includes fewer bad jokes, is high.*
+The probability that the text makes more sense than the spoken word did&mdash;and includes fewer bad jokes&mdash;is high.*

 At SIMLab, we are working on some of the wicked, tech-adjacent (often human) problems that arise when you’re using technology in social change work.
 That means, not how to get a specific tool working, or how to get a connection or power in a remote location, although both are important; but what else happens when we use technology in a development or aid (or activism, or journalism...) project, to power balances, evidence bases, budget tracking, staff training, organizational development, and a host of other issues.
 We’ll be tackling a number of specific challenges in 2015, of which more later.
 But in general, in ‘ICT4D’ or ICT for development work, I hope that we become more collaborative; more focussed on local impact and usable learning and less on ‘scale’ (whatever that really means); and cut down on the number of parachute projects in which an external technologist arrives in a place to implement an idea untethered from the political, bureaucratic, geographic, infrastructural and cultural landscape in which they’re arriving.